 - Coordination Zones up to a 260km radius (depending on frequency).

 The governments have agreed that radio astronomy is the primary use of spectrum within the 70km radius Inner Zone, with other activities considered secondary.

-This is reflected in legislative, regulatory and policy instruments put in place by the Australian Communications and Media Authority (ACMA) and the Western Australian Department of Mines and Petroleum (DMP).
+This is reflected in legislative, regulatory and policy instruments put in place by the Australian Communications and Media Authority (ACMA) and the Western Australian Department of Mines, Industry Regulation and Safety (DMIRS).

 Radio astronomy Outer Zone (70-150km)

 Within the Outer Zone (70 – 150km radius) the governments endeavour to maximise opportunities for coexistence between radio astronomy and other activities such as mining and pastoralism.